pythonindia/inpycon-blog/content/blog/CFP_2016_dates.rst

 Final review of talks and workshops   : 10 August,2016
 Announcement of final schedule        : 25 August,2016

-Some suggestions from around the world on how to make your talk a success! for speakers:
+Some suggestions from around the world on how to make your talk a success for speakers:

 - [A Hypocrite’s Guide to Public Speaking](https://www.youtube.com/watch?v=uH_-_mrksV4&feature=youtu.be)